PCI DSS 4.0.1 Verification Evidence

 |---|---|---|---|---|

-| 4.2.1.1 | Trusted certificates for PAN transmission | Cloud Run | Cloud Run services use Google-managed TLS certificates.
-Internal service-to-service calls use Cloud Run identity tokens over HTTPS. | Verified |
+| 4.2.1.1 | Trusted certificates for PAN transmission | Terraform | Google-managed TLS certificates on Cloud Run services and Cloud SQL instances.
+Cloud SQL server certs issued by Google CA. Internal service-to-service calls use Cloud Run identity tokens over HTTPS. | Verified |

 Architecture note: PAN is transmitted only on two paths: